Azure/azure-devops-cli-extension/doc/migrations.md

 - `--repository-id` is the Azure Repos repository GUID.
 - `--target-repository` is the target repository URL.
-- `--target-owner-user-id` is required for create.
+- `--github-token` is optional for create.
+If not provided, the CLI checks `ELM_GITHUB_TOKEN` and then runs GitHub device flow.
+- `--target-owner-user-id` is deprecated and ignored when server-side token ownership resolution is enabled.
 - `--agent-pool` is optional for create.
 - `--cutover-date` / `--date` must be ISO 8601, for example: `2030-12-31T11:59:00Z`.
 - `--skip-validation` accepts either comma-separated policy names or a non-negative integer bitmask.